OWASP/owasp-summit-2017/Working-Sessions/Education/Security-Book-Club.md

 participants : Dinis Cruz,Bjoern Kimminich
 ---

-Books are the best wat to learn
+Books are the best way to learn

 ## Why